SkylineCommunications/Skyline-DataMiner-Deploy-Action/README.md

 - **V**: visio

 > [!IMPORTANT]
-> Currently only Automation Script solutions are supported.
-This will limit the types to 'automationscript', 'gqidatasource', 'gqioperator', 'lifecycleserviceorchestration', 'profileloadscript' and 'userdefinedapi'.
+> The types to 'automationscript', 'gqidatasource', 'gqioperator', 'lifecycleserviceorchestration', 'profileloadscript' and 'userdefinedapi'

 ## Transition to .NET Tools